Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 [comment]: <> (DE = nur Kostenlieferant/Bestellwesen inaktiv -> translation?
 Link to Einkauf / Bestellvorschläge + Lieferantenbegele prüfen?)

 - *Goods receipt required [x]*
 Select or deselect this checkbox as necessary.

-  > [Info] If the checkbox is activated, at least one item must be selected to release the invoice for payment.
+If the checkbox is activated, at least one item must be selected to release the invoice for payment.

   > [Info] These two function interacts with the *Purchasing* and *Payment processing* modules, and allow to check supplier receipts before posting them in the system and to automatize payment conditions.